eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 The Tractus-X architecture must be able to support potential new protocols and new credential types in the future without requiring extensive refactoring of the existing code base.

+#### Compatibility with SAP DIV

+It is required that the issuer service and SAP DIV be compatible.
+This includes the issuance of new credentials as well as the reusability and reissuance of existing credentials.

 ## Possible approaches

 Regarding the credential service, the viable option is creating a Tractus-X distribution of the [Eclipse EDC IdentityHub](https://github.com/eclipse-edc/IdentityHub), which is an open-source Eclipse project of a credential service implementing the DCP protocol.